aromig/notes/csharp_oop.md

 }
 ```

 T is a __generic__ type.
-When calling the method the T is replaced by a matching datatype within the angle brackets.
+When calling the method the T is replaced by a matching data type within the angle brackets.

 ```
 Swap<int>(ref x, ref y);